 Houston Expunctions of Criminal Records – EXPUNCTIONS

-If Houston criminal defense attorney Carl Haggard or The Haggard Law Firm obtains a Dismissal or Not Guilty trial verdict in the charge against you, you may be eligible for an Expunction.
+If The Haggard Law Firm obtains a Dismissal or Not Guilty trial verdict in your case, you may be eligible for an Expunction.

 What is an Expunction?

-An Expunction is a civil lawsuit to obtain the expungement or deletion of all computerized and paper references to your name and the referenced charges, including the arrest.
-We sue for this expungement in the county and state agencies which carry such information.
+An Expunction is a civil lawsuit to obtain the deletion of all computerized and paper references to your name and the referenced charges, including the arrest.
+We sue for this expungement in the county and state agencies which carry this information.

 How long will an Expunction take?